-We will not indulge in speculations about further possible rescue attempts of Cantor's arguments for the claim that the concept number is prior to the concept extension, or even alternative arguments for his intriguing conclusion.
+Here is not the space further to indulge in speculations about possible rescue attempts of Cantor's argument to the claim that the concept number is prior to the concept extension, or even alternative arguments for his intriguing conclusion.
 Let us just note that the sought-after reading of Cantor's argument has to present a novel route into inconsistency that is not connected to size.
 To reiterate, it seems implausible that Cantor should have been aware of such a problem without ever mentioning it explicitly.

-4. Translations
+Translations

-4.1.
 Cantor's review of Frege